-San Ginés Chocolaterie
+San Ginés Chocolaterie in Madrid

 Try one of the most popular snacks in Madrid as you take a pit stop at the San Ginés Chocolaterie.
 First opened in 1894, the chocolaterie has become a true institution, so make your way to Pasadizo de San Ginés and find out why their traditional churros with chocolate are loved by locals and tourists alike.